liupeirong/ManufacturingSamples/docs/how_to_calc_OEE.md

 ### Equipment Faults Timeseries

 This file contains the time period for each fault on each line.
 Faults cause downtime of production lines.
-Note that this info represents _events_ with a begin and end time rather than timeseries data with a point of time.
+Note that this info represents _events_ with a begin and end time rather than timeseries data at a point of time.
+Unique key is a combination of `Line_Name`, `Fault_Code`, and `Start_Time`.

 | Line_Name | Fault_Code | Start_Time              | End_Time                |
 | :-------- | :--------- | :---------------------- | :---------------------- |